 - Statement of Total Return

 - Statement of Financial Position

-- Statement of Movements in Unitholders' Funds
+- Statement of Movements of Unitholders' Funds

 - Statement of Portfolio

-For Property Funds (see paragraph 65-xx), the following items should be included in addition to the above:
+For Property Funds, the following items should be included in addition to the above:

-- Statement of Cash Flow - Statement of Distribution
+- Statement of Cash Flows - Distribution Statement

-Comparative figures should be given for all items in the Statement of Total Return, Statement of Financial Position, Statement of Movements in Unitholders' Funds, for sector percentage totals in the Statement of Portfolio, Statement of Cash Flow (for Property Funds) and Statement of Distribution (for Property Funds).
+Comparative figures should be given for all items in the Statement of Total Return, Statement of Financial Position, Statement of Movements of Unitholders' Funds, for sector percentage totals in the Statement of Portfolio, Statement of Cash Flows (for Property Funds) and Distribution Statement (for Property Funds).
 There should be comparative figures for the same interim period in the previous financial year for the Statement of Total Return, but the last audited figures (i.e. at the end of the last full accounting period) for the other statements.